esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 # Setup

 There are two ways of setting up X-HEEP.
-You can either use the provided docker image or install and configure the environment manually.
+You can either use the provided Docker image or install and configure the environment manually.

 ## Docker setup

-A docker image containing all the required software dependencies is available on [github-packages](https://ghcr.io/esl-epfl/x-heep/x-heep-toolchain:latest).
+A Docker image containing all the required software dependencies is available on [github-packages](https://ghcr.io/esl-epfl/x-heep/x-heep-toolchain:latest).

 It is only required to [install Docker](https://docs.docker.com/engine/install/) and pull the image.